theupdateframework/taps/candidate-tuf-versions.md

 # Backwards Compatibility

-This TAP is backwards compatible and should be implemented on all clients before any other non-backwards compatible TAPs are released.
+This TAP is backwards compatible and should be implemented on all repositories before any non-backwards compatible TAPs are released.

 # Augmented Reference Implementation